slytomcat/URLshortener/README.md

 Method: `GET`

-Response: simple home page and HTTP 200 OK in case of good service health or HTTP 500 Server error in case of bad service health
+Response: simple home page and `HTTP 200 OK` in case of successful self-health-check, or `HTTP 500 Server error` in case of any error during self-health-check.

 ### Service configuration

-Configuration file must have a name `cnfr.json` and it should be placed in the same folder where URLshortener was run.
+Configuration file must have a name `cnfr.json` and it should be placed in the same folder where URLshortener is run.
 The file content must be the following correct JSON value:

     {
     "ConnectOptions": {